 - parking more than 50cm from the edge of the kerb

-Any parking ticket (Penalty Charge Notice) will be issued by the Civil Enforcement Officers instead of the police.
+Any parking ticket (Penalty Charge Notice) is issued by the civil enforcement officers instead of the police.

 Other traffic restrictions will continue to be enforced by Gwent Police, including moving traffic offences, dangerous parking etc.

 Newport City Council does not intend to introduce vehicle clamping or removal at this stage.